Linux 软件免费装

 Does the plugin pass GDPR requirements?

 The plugin asks for explicit privacy policy acceptance before submission and stores the visitor IP and user agent only for the purpose of legal traceability of the request.
 See the Privacy section above for the full list of stored fields.
-From version 1.4.0 the plugin also integrates natively with the WordPress GDPR tools: a suggested Privacy Policy snippet appears in Settings → Privacy → Policy Guide, and withdrawal data is exposed to Tools → Export Personal Data and Tools → Erase Personal Data so admins can fulfil access and erasure requests without leaving the WordPress admin.
+The plugin also integrates natively with the WordPress GDPR tools: a suggested Privacy Policy snippet appears in Settings → Privacy → Policy Guide, and withdrawal data is exposed to Tools → Export Personal Data and Tools → Erase Personal Data so admins can fulfil access and erasure requests without leaving the WordPress admin.

 What happens if the customer deletes their WordPress user account?